K7MDL2/IC-705-BLE-Serial-Example/README.md

 The TC board has an optional MMIC (IC1) with 330ohm bias resistor I prepopulated during the build to add some IF stage RX path gain and also has a trim pot.
 I cut the trace and installed a MAR3 (12dB gain), the existing 330ohm bias resistor on the max 15V supply is just about right, maybe a tad too high.
 I think 280ohms is what the calculator called for.
 Considered using a MAR6+ but that was over 20dB gain and felt like a bit much.
 The IC-705 seems less sensitive on 144Mhz than my K3 144 internal Xvtr.
 I also noted that the 1296 Xvtr conversion gain is less when configured for 50Mhz IF vs. 144Mhz IF.
 So I configured the software for 144 IF.
 Waiting for a new SP6T RF Switch board in early January.
 This will effect my TX testing, still to be done.

 End result is I now have about S9 on 222 and 903 without preamps (21Mhz IF) and S7 on 1296 with 144 preamp on.
 Before I was lucky to get S1 on 1296.
-I also have a SG-Labs 1296 25W PA+LNA combo that buimps up the signal more so all looks proper now.
+I also have a SG-Labs 1296 25W PA+LNA combo that bumps up the signal more so all looks proper now.

-Modified the wired inpout scanning to make Wired PTT much faster.
-Wired PTT does not poll the radio, clogging up the BT comm channel, so there is no issue to scan it at max possible rate.
+Modified the wired input scanning to make wired PTT response much faster.
+Wired PTT does not poll the radio, clogging up the BT comms channel, so there is no issue to scan it at max possible rates.
 I am generally seeing main loop times <10ms.
 I slowed down some info and display update polling rates.
 I should figure out how to set wired PTT up as an interrupt.

 Dec 22, 2024

-I built a 3-band Transverter box adding missin VHF/UHF bands for 222, 902/3 and 1296 to the IC-705, or any other multiband radio with HF, 6, 144, and 432 bands, which there are many.
+I built a 3-band Transverter box adding missing VHF/UHF bands for 222, 902/3 and 1296 to the IC-705, or any other multiband radio with HF, 6, 144, and 432 bands, which there are many.
 ![K7MDL IC-705 3-Band Transverter Box - Dec 2024 - Top View Front](https://github.com/user-attachments/assets/1c883ef0-376b-41ee-81da-cb7c4c26b37c)
 ![K7MDL IC-705 3-Band Transverter Box - Dec 2024 - Back View](https://github.com/user-attachments/assets/2dd7e8d9-e548-4fd3-b8d0-b0611b4c8bf5)

 I used the latest transverter boards from UR3LM, all now have the option for a external 10Mhz reference and can select between 2 IF frequencies.
-I used 21Mhz IF option for 222 and 903 which gives greater band coverage thean teh usual 28-30 many radios are limited to.
+I used 21Mhz IF option for 222 and 903 which gives greater band coverage than the usual 28-30 many radios are limited to.
 I am using 50Mhz for the 1296 Xvtr.
 Using SP6T switches you could easily handle 6 transverters.
-If you only have a HF/6M or even a HJF only IF rig, you can use a unity gain xvtr board to convert IF outputs down to HF.
+If you only have a HF/6M or even a HF-only IF rig, you can use a unity gain xvtr board to convert IF outputs down to HF.
 If I was just doing 6-7 bands covering 50-1296 I would just use a Q5 Signal multi-band converter.
-It is more compact, higher power oputput (25 or 50W per band) and will be about the same cost.
+It is more compact, higher power output (25 or 50W per band) and will be about the same cost.
 With only 3 Xvtrs, the cost is worth the fun of the build.

-On order for January delivery are a mini-sized 28VDC 50W 903MHz enclosed RF pallet, a 12-28VDC converter for the 903 amp, and a 2W 1296 booster amp.
+On order is a mini-sized 28VDC 50W 903MHz enclosed RF pallet, a 12-28VDC converter for the 903 amp, and a 2W 1296 booster amp.
 These will all mount inside or on the back panel of my Cheval box which features thicker finned heat sinking end panels.
-The 2W is jsut right to drive my SG-Labs 25W 1296 AMP+LNA combo.
+The 2W is just right to drive my SG-Labs 25W 1296 AMP+LNA combo.
 It requires 1.5W drive after coax losses.
 The 903 and 1296 boards output 100mW max.
 The 222 is about 8-10W.

-I had a DEMI/Q5 4 port 10MHz distribution box in and enclosure that is mounted in teh bottom.
-Stacked on top is a 10MHz OCXO and the control board which iis a few modules and mounted on vectorboard and minimal wiring run between the modules for i2c bus and 12, 5 and 3.3V.
-There are jacks for other modules - OLED display for the front (not coded or installed yet) whcih will mount in a 3D printed surface-mount bezel.
-ALso control for ht stacked pair of solid state SP6T RF coax switches for routing the attenuatoed IF ampongs teh 3 Xvtr boards.
+I had a DEMI/Q5 4 port 10MHz distribution box in and enclosure that is mounted in the bottom.
+Stacked on top is a 10MHz OCXO and the control board which is a few modules and mounted on vector board and minimal bottom side point-to-point wiring run between the modules for i2c bus and 12, 5 and 3.3V.
+There are jacks for other modules - OLED display for the front (not coded or installed yet) which will mount in a 3D printed surface-mount bezel.
+Also control for the stacked pair of solid state SP6T RF coax switches for routing the attenuated IF among the 3 Xvtr boards.

 For control I embedded a M5STAMPC3U CPU module into the unit to control around 30 signals - power relays, PTT breakout internally and externally for amps, T/R relays, solid state and mechanical coax switches for IF and RF sides.
 I had an unbuilt 2005-era Downeast Microwave TC kit which does IF-side T/R and has an option for 28V boost if you have 28V relays.
-I found inexpensve nearly new surplus 18GHz rated TTL controlled 12V SP4T and SPDT switches fronm W5SWL eBay store so I did not use that feature.
+I found inexpensve nearly new surplus 18GHz rated TTL controlled 12V SP4T and SPDT switches from W5SWL eBay store so I did not use that feature.
 The TC board has attenuation control on both the RX and TX paths, and will attenuate up to 10W - a good match for the IC-705.
 It will knock down the 10W max possible about 30dB which does not exceed the safe maximum for the 3 transverter boards.
 The 705 RF power control is then  turned down to around 1W or less for the normal 1-3mW range usage.
 You can use the UR3LM attnuaor/TR board instead if you like.

 The M5STAMPC3U is using this same code with added #defines to account for minor changes, particularly the 2x MCP23017 16-port I2C connected port expander modules  This gives me over 40 IO ports total, most bi-directional.
 I use off the shelf ULN2803 modules plugged onto the MCP23017 board for buffered input and outputs.
 I also have installed and wired an I2C INA226 Bi-directional Voltage Current Monitor module.
 Have not coded that up yet, same for the 0.91" OLED SSD1306 i2c display.
 The biggest code changes for the M5StampC3U is expanding the IO - 8 inputs and 32 outputs.
 This also meant upsizing the band config patterns for each band from 8bits to 16bits.

 I used a M5Core2 with 4-In/8-Out module at the radio for the BT band decoding and transverter control and frequency display.
 It uses 4 wires run to the M5StampC3U in the box.
 3 wires are BCD-coded band info and 1 wire is for PTT.
 I used a separate controller in the box because this will be set in the back seat of my rover truck, or away from the operating position.
 If you where just using box this at home and have desk space, you could mount the M5Core2 and add i2C IO modules to it and skip the M5StampC3U.
 M5Stack has flush panel mount frames for the M5Core series.
 Max 12V current draw should be < 10amp due to the 50W 903 amp.
-Normally it is < 3A.
-I am seeing about 1A for RX mode.
+Normally it is < 2A in TX without the 50W amp.
+I am seeing about 1A in RX mode.
 I chose to power only the Xvtr board in use, saving power and possible interference between them.

 The SP4T coax switch bypasses the Xvtr box while also breaking out the 705 common RF cable for dedicated band antennas.
 HF/50, 144, and 432 pass through the SP4T coax switch bypassing the whole Xvtr system.
 PTT breakout is provided for HF/6M, 144, 222, 432, 902/3 and 1296 bands for amp PTT.
 Every band has its own antenna jack.
 Except for the 222 RF output, all IF and RF outputs are split into Rx and TX.
 You can easily add attenuators and LNAs as needed, or relocate the 903/1296 T/R switches outside the box such as on a mast with a preamp and split RF.
 I have external RF amps for most of the bands.
 This coax and PTT breakout make it easy.